elias-jw/elias-jw.github.io/docs/project.md

 The objective of the project was to improve the security system of Midfield-Estate, a security estate situated in Gauteng, South Africa, by developing optimisation algorithms capable of generating unpredictable patrol routes for security guards.
 The resulting routes that the algorithms generated made the patrolling of the estate unpredictable, resulted a significant improvement in the even patrolling of the road network, and resulted in a more balanced work distribution among guards.
 For the project, the following tasks were performed:

-Data gathering and analysis: A Graphical Information System Software package (ArcGIS) was used to capture the estate’s road network, and to analyse the effectiveness of the existing patrolling.
+Data gathering and analysis: A Graphical Information System Software package (ArcGIS) was used to capture the estate's road network, and to analyse the effectiveness of the existing patrolling.
 The analyses were then used to identify improvement opportunities and to formulate the main objective functions by which to measure the effectiveness of patrol routes.

 Algorithm development: Optimisation algorithms, incorporating elements of artificial intelligence, were developed capable of generating patrol routes for security guards.
 The algorithms addressed all the objectives identified in the data analysis phase and were benchmarked using international data sets to ensure that they produced high quality routes.

 Implementation: For the final phase of the project, multiple routes were developed for the security estate.
 The efficiencies of the routes were measured using the developed objective functions and compared against the existent routes.
-Detailed maps and routing instructions were developed and presented to the Estate’s security management for final implementation.
+Detailed maps and routing instructions were developed and presented to the Estate's security management for final implementation.